Raviv Ullman: Music

 Ullman was a musician with Soko on her 2012 tour.
 Ullman was a member of the band Reputante, which released their 2013 debut on Julian Casablancas' record label Cult Records.
 He departed the band sometime in 2015.
 With Reputante members James Levy and Jimmy Giannopoulos, Ullman helped form the band Lolawolf with actress Zoë Kravitz.
 He left Lolawolf before the release of their first full-length record, Calm Down, in October 2014.

 Filmmaking

 In October 2016, Ullman announced his project Standing Ground, a documentary that explores the Standing Rock Sioux Nation, the North Dakota Access Pipeline and the fossil fuels industry.
 Production of the film took place throughout 2017.

 Podcasting

 Ullman, along with Rabbi Adam Greenwald, hosts The Study, a podcast focused on exploring, questioning, and applying the Torah.
 The trailer was released in late September 2020, and the first episode came out on 2 October 2020.

 Personal life

-Ullman speaks fluent Hebrew and keeps a kosher kitchen.
 Ullman is an environmentalist and has called himself "a fourth generation activist".
 He works with TAP (Teens AIDS Prevention).

 Ullman lived in Brooklyn, New York, until 2020, then he moved to Los Angeles, California.

-On May 13, 2023, Ullman married British animator Julia Pott.
+On 13 May 2023, Ullman married British animator Julia Pott.